 - Verbal communication including daily meetings, one-on-one interactions, calls, coffee-breaks, water-cooler conversations, etc.

-- Written communication that involves emails, paper documentation, electronic documentation, chatting, setting tasks, and so on.
+- Written communication involves emails, paper documentation, electronic documentation, chatting, setting tasks, and so on.

 Team managers are usually responsible for choosing the right channels for team communication, ones that help them achieve their team’s goals.

 “To effectively communicate, we must realize that we are all different in the way we perceive the world and use this understanding as a guide to our communication with others.”

 There are many individual communication styles and every person has own way in which he/she interacts and exchanges information with others.

 However, let’s highlight four common communication styles: passive, aggressive, mixed, and assertive.
 Breaking these styles down, we’ll better understand the characteristics and standard phrases of each one.

 People who use the passive communication style often act indifferent and can not express their feelings or needs clearly, allowing others to express themselves.
 A passive communicator is often prone to misunderstanding, anger, or resentment.
 At the same time, he/she often avoids a confrontation or defers to others.

 Passive communicators usually avoid eye contact, they feel difficulties with saying “no.” However, they are typically easy to get along with as they follow others and move with the flow.

 You’ll not be mistaken trying to identify the aggressive style of communication, as it is typically obvious and understandable.
 You’ll see, feel and hear it easily, as communication in an aggressive manner is the most expressive.
 This style is characterized by loud speaking and demanding voice, maintaining intense eye contact, and controlling others by intimidating, blaming, and criticizing.